In the name of the future, we must be protected from the future.

 | Rebekah Sheldon, The Child to Come: Life After the Human Catastrophe

-Could, Should, Might, and Don’t
+Could, Should, Might, Don’t

 I believe that the use of foresight — particularly scenario-based planning — is essential to avoid being blindsided by the future.